anreitersimon/Medbrain-Tutorial/STEP7.md

 # Step 7 - Implementing MedicationDetailViewController

-When selecting a item in the `PatientMedicationsViewController` a view should be shown showing further details about the Medication.
+When selecting a item in the `PatientMedicationsViewController` a `View` should be shown showing further details about the medication.

 This view will be implemented in the `MedicationDetailViewController`.
 The view should show a graph with administrations for the specified medication.

 Additionally a list of all administrations should be displayed.

 In order to display the graph a new dependency will be introduced.

-`ResearchKit` contains classes which can be used to render graphs
+`ResearchKit` contains classes which can be used to render graphs:

 ### Adding the dependency